SAP/ui5-webcomponents/docs/dev/Creating UI5 Web Components Packages.md

 `yarn build`.

-*Note:* In order to run the tests for the first time, you must have built the project with either `start` or the `build`, and you must have also installed `chromedriver`, as described in the previous step.
+*Note:* In order to run the tests for the first time, you must have built the project with either `start` or `build`, and you must have installed `chromedriver`, as described in the previous step.

 That's it!